PSLmodels/Tax-Calculator/read-the-docs/source/disclaimer.rst

 you publish them.
 If you have a compelling reason not to leave a public note on the `mailing list`_, email Matt at matt.jensen@aei.org.

-Results will change as the underlying model improves.
+Results will change as the underlying model and data improve.
 A fundamental reason for adopting open source methods in this project is so that people from all backgrounds can contribute to the models that our society uses to assess economic policy; when community-contributed